phil-mathew/HEP-Pheno-Project/README.md

 # QCD @ FCC-ee
 This repo tracks my research project on QCD physics in electron-positron annihilations at the FCCee using Pythia 8.313, ROOT 6.32.04, and FastJet 3.4.3.
+For future reference, a guide on installation of necessary software has been compiled.

 # Installation